sckott/recology/content/posts/sixtyfour.md

 If we didn't use `with_redacted`, the output would show the access key ID and the secret.
 You haven't lost the actual key and secret though assuming you assigned it to a variable (here `new_user`) - even if you forget to assign to a variable you can always do `.Last.value`.

-In addition, for `six_user_create` we copy an email template to your clipboard for sharing the new AWS user with the real person it should be associated with.

 Why would we want to redact secrets?
 There's a number of use cases that demand it:

 - You're using `sixtyfour` on your laptop in a coffee shop or other public place where you probably don't want someone peeking over your shoulder at your secrets